 - At least one work normally hangs in the avant-garde section of the permanent exhibition at Upper Belvedere

-I believe at least one work by Bertlmann also appears in the Being Mortal exhibition set to run from October 6th, 2023 to August 25th, 2024 at the Dom Museum.
+I believe a work by Bertlmann also appears in the Being Mortal exhibition set to run from October 6th, 2023 to August 25th, 2024 at the Dom Museum.

 How to get there